Modify: Customer Aging ReportEstimated reading time: 9 minutes

 The report is complete, you have added a total for each client and a summary total on the top by column.

-Once complete, save the report to your Report Library as “Modified Customer Aging_YourName” If you do not know how to do this, you can continue learning by reading how to save these changes back to Report Library here .
+Once complete, save the report to your Report Library as “Modified Customer Aging_YourName”.
+You can learn how to save files to the Report Library here .